Skip to main content

 Once the weather warms and the pH is just right, it's time to plant your clover seeds.
 Spread seeds generously over your lawn, and then rake the newly seeded areas to help the seeds penetrate the soil.
 Water your lawn every day thereafter until you start to see clover sprouts.
 Germination usually occurs within 2 weeks.
 Once the young plants put out leaves, reduce the watering regimen to about once a week.

-Caring for Your Clover Lawn
+Caring for Your Clover Yard

 How to care for a clover lawn without breaking the bank.